-At June 30, 2017, the District had long-term liabilities (including current portion of long-term debt), all related to governmental activities, totaling \$55.6 million consisting of compensated absences, loans, capital lease obligations, net other-post employment benefit liability, and net pension liabilities with the amounts due within one year estimated to be \$3.6 million.
+At June 30, 2018, the District had long-term liabilities (including current portion of long-term debt), all related to governmental activities, totaling \$51.8 million consisting of compensated absences, loans, other-post employment benefit liability, and net pension liabilities with the amounts due within one year estimated to be \$3.6 million.
 Additional information related to the District's long term liabilities can be found in Note 8 to the Financial Statements.

-FACTORS AFFECTING NEXT YEAR'S BUDGET (FY 2018)
+FACTORS AFFECTING NEXT YEAR'S BUDGET (FY 2019)

-- Decreased State Aid in the amount of \$ (73 thousand) - Increase in local appropriations of approximately .96% Increase in the use of fund balance for one-time purchases in the amount of \$29 thousand - Projected increases in compensation of 3.40% - Projected total benefit increases including healthcare and pension of 3.84% - Increase in tuition revenue of approximately \$621thousand - Increase in educational program purchases of approximately \$236 thousand or a 11.78% increase related technology purchases, expansion & enhancement of programs. - Increase of approximately \$163 thousand due to projected increase in central office facility operations for SRO officer, administrative costs for Medicaid billing services and district wide software licensing.
+- Decreased State Aid in the amount of \$ (152 thousand) - Increase in local appropriations of approximately 2.59% - Projected increases in compensation of 5.19% - Projected total benefit increases including healthcare and pension of 10.55% - Increase in tuition revenue of approximately \$978 thousand over budget to budget and an increase of approximately \$306 thousand over actual from the prior year. - Increase in educational program purchases of approximately \$21 thousand or a .93% increase related technology purchases, expansion & enhancement of programs. - Increase of approximately \$11 thousand due to projected increase in central office facility operations for administrative costs for Medicaid billing services and district wide software licensing.